Skip to Content

 The criminal complaint against Cachago offers a rich trove of information about how Maksimchak and Solomon quickly built a case against Cachago — and how many more such cases are possible if the NYPD would expand its relatively small collision investigation squad and installed more cameras to track killer drivers.

-Part of this case was built on the fortune of having cameras in the right place.
+The case benefitted from several conveniently located cameras.
 According to the complaint, Maksimchak obtained surveillance video of the crash — likely from Donnybrook, a nearby bar, which Streetsblog confirmed had given its footage to cops.
 The video showed a black SUV with Jersey plates traveling northbound on Clinton Street and then turning onto Stanton Street and striking a pedestrian in the crosswalk with the walk sign.
 The same video showed the driver fleeing.

 Finding a black Ford SUV, even one with a New Jersey plate, is needle-and-haystack time — except that Maksimchak had access to images from a license plate reader in the vicinity and time of the crash site.
 He soon spotted the same black Ford SUV crossing into Manhattan over the Williamsburg Bridge at around 6:43 p.m., about 13 minutes before the crash.